petoalbert/rust-printerparser/README.md

 #### Wire format
 The API features a very basic export/import functionality, which can export/import a number of commits and the blocks they refer to.
 This is a binary format, implemented with the `printer_parser` machinery (see `exchange.rs` for details).

+Since the format only includes commits and blocks, the branches they refer to have to be reconstructed from the commits.
+Also, it's not guaranteed that the exported commits are actually rooted in `main` (but this is a big blind spot in the rest of the code too).
+On the other hand, this format makes it dead simple to sync to other timeline DBs, since the transmitted commits describe themselves.

 ### `cli`

 `cli` uses `clap` to implement a thin wrapper around the high-level ops in `api`.